netbook

 This award is available to researchers from any institution of higher education in the U.S. currently holding a primary academic position as Assistant Professor through full Professor.
 Candidates must provide not less than 5% effort for the proposed research.
 Awardees will be required to expend the award within three (3) years if granted the full $300,000.
 Otherwise, the awardee is required to expend the initial $150,000 award payment within two (2) years.

 The spring cycle application deadline for the Low Vision Research Award is January 10, with nomination forms due no later than December 15.
 Applications received without a prior nomination form will not be accepted.
 This award is not available during the fall cycle.
-(If the nomination or application deadline falls on a weekend or holiday, consider the following business day the deadline.)
+(If the nomination or application deadline falls on a weekend or holiday, please consider the deadline to be the following business day.)

-The nomination and application forms as well as the guidelines and instructions for this award are available below.
+The nomination and application forms for this award will be available September / October 2024.

 Subscribe